TomSala/GeneticAlgorithm/README.md

 ## Requirements
 Required:
 1. music21:  to handle the music and sound part.
-2. random: to generate the random mutations and variations.
+2. random: to generate random mutations and variations.

 Might be necessary in the future:
 1. Numpy: to handle easily the arrays.